 Converted from an old house to a vet practice over 16 years ago, Racecourse Road Veterinary Hospital was in desperate need of more space and a long overdue refurbishment.
 The owners wanted to add an extra consult room, have separate dog and cat wards, as well as reconfigure the practice layout to meet their current needs.

-Elite completed the project in three stages, with construction times scheduled in consultation with the practice to minimise impact on staff and their patients.
+Elite completed the project in three stages.
+Construction times were scheduled in consultation with the practice to minimise impact on staff and their patients.

 Stage 2 involved the fitout of the separate cat and dog wards, new consult/physiotherapy room, PWD/shower and administration areas.

-Stage 3 was the last part of the project, and involved the refurbishment of the reception/waiting areas, and the two consult rooms.
+The third stage was the last part of the project.
+It involved the refurbishment of the reception/waiting areas, and the two consult rooms.

 Are you considering refurbishing or extending your existing practice?
 Contact Elite today to discuss how we can assist you with your next project.